 When riding city streets, especially those with striped bike lanes, and roadways with a fog line along the side of the road, most cyclists do try to stay to the right of the line – even though they are not required by law to do so.
 It’s common courtesy… What isn’t common courtesy, however, is the motorists who whiz by in the closest traffic lane without paying any attention to the cyclist, as if the white line at the edge of their lane marked a Star Trek-style force field.

+Just so you know, there is no such thing!
 A bicycle or pedestrian on the side of the road is just as fragile as one in the middle of the road.
-Show some common courtesy, people, and leave them enough room to maneuver around road hazards.
+Show some common courtesy, people, and leave them enough room to maneuver around road hazards. ¹ The differing state laws are detailed by the National Conference of State Legislatures |

 copyright © 2017-2018 scmrak